tiendn/review-books/Rework.md

 There’s no need for a spreadsheet, database, or filing system.
 The requests that really matter are the ones you’ll hear over and over.
 After a while, you won’t be able to forget them.
 Your customers will be your memory.
 They’ll keep reminding you.
 They’ll show you which things you truly need to worry about.

 If there’s a request that you keep forgetting, that’s a sign that it isn’t very important.
 The really important stuff doesn’t go away.

+## Chapter Promotion

+### Welcome obscurity

+**_Welcome obscurity_**

+No one knows who you are right now.
+And that’s just fine.
+Being obscure is a great position to be in.
+Be happy you’re in the shadows.

+Use this time to make mistakes without the whole world hearing about them.
+Keep tweaking.
+Work out the kinks.
+Test random ideas.
+Try new things.
+No one knows you, so it’s no big deal if you mess up.
+Obscurity helps protect your ego and preserve your confidence.

+### Audience

+**_Build a audience_**

+All companies have customers.
+Lucky companies have fans.
+But the most fortunate companies have audiences.
+An audience can be your secret weapon.

+A lot of businesses still spend big bucks to reach people.
+Every time they want to say something, they dip into their budgets, pull out a huge wad of cash, and place some ads.
+But this approach is both expensive and unreliable.
+As they say, you waste half of your ad budget—you just don’t know which half.

+Today’s smartest companies know better.
+Instead of going out to reach people, you want people to come to you.
+An audience returns often—on its own—to see what you have to say.
+This is the most receptive group of customers and potential customers you’ll ever have.

+Over the past ten years, we’ve built an audience of more than a hundred thousand daily readers for our Signal vs. Noise blog.
+Every day they come back to see what we have to say.
+We may talk about design or business or software or psychology or usability or our industry at large.
+Whatever it is, these people are interested enough to come back to hear more.
+And if they like what we have to say, they’ll probably also like what we have to sell.

+How much would it cost us to reach those hundred thousand people every day the old-fashioned way?
+Hundreds of thousands?
+Millions?
+And how would we have done it?
+Running ads?
+Buying radio spots?
+Sending direct mail?
+When you build an audience, you don’t have to buy people’s attention—they give it to you.
+This is a huge advantage.

+So build an audience.
+Speak, write, blog, tweet, make videos—whatever.
+Share information that’s valuable and you’ll slowly but surely build a loyal audience.
+Then when you need to get the word out, the right people will already be listening.

+### Don't out spend & don't out teach

+**_Out-teach your competition_**

+You can advertise.
+You can hire salespeople.
+You can sponsor events.
+But your competitors are doing the same things.
+How does that help you stand out?

+Instead of trying to outspend, outsell, or outsponsor competitors, try to out-teach them.
+Teaching probably isn’t something your competitors are even thinking about.
+Most businesses focus on selling or servicing, but teaching never even occurs to them.

+Teach and you’ll form a bond you just don’t get from traditional marketing tactics.
+Buying people’s attention with a magazine or online banner ad is one thing.
+Earning their loyalty by teaching them forms a whole different connection.
+They’ll trust you more.
+They’ll respect you more.
+Even if they don’t use your product, they can still be your fans.